 Targeted Small Business Grants

-- Minority Business Development Agency (MBDA): MBDA provides grants to organizations that operate MBDA's Minority Business Centers throughout the United States.
-These organizations provide business consulting, procurement matching, and financial assistance to firms owned by minorities.
+- Minority Business Development Agency (MBDA) Grants: MBDA provides grants to organizations that operate MBDA centers throughout the U.S. These organizations provide business consulting, procurement matching, and financial assistance to firms owned by minorities.
 Organizations must be registered with both the System for Award Management (SAM) and Grants.gov to be eligible.